 What is the real cause of unemployment?
 The Kingdom of Saudi Arabia is currently facing a serious issue of unemployment.
 The government has been taking different measures in order to address the issue on hand.
 There are various programs which have been started in order to create employment for the Saudi youth.

 In simpler words, finding employment for the Saudi youth ultimately means a lower unemployment rate and support for the Saudi youth projects.
 It is extremely important to completely understand the different aspects of the problem at hand.

 Without completely understanding the roots of the issue, no amount of effort will reap its true benefits and achieve the desired outcome.

 The Saudi Youth needs to be provided with Training and Education: Economic DevelopmeHuge efforts are being made in the strengthening and development of the economy by the creation of a direct link between key players and decision makers in the economy, so that they may overcome and counter any problem which may cause any hindrance to economic development.
 Earlier on, several initiatives were started but failed soon after due to the fact that they could not produce the desired results.

 The reason behind this was simple; in order to address the issue, the youth need to be provided with the highest quality of training and education in order to enable them to enter the labor market with an advantage or edge by being equipped with all of the skills, abilities, and knowledge which is required in their specific fields.

 The question that arises next is whether the Kingdom has the youth centers, organizations, and universities which are completely equipped and trained to develop and train the youth.
 This seems to be where the first problem arises.
-Nobody can argue that there are no employment opportunities available.
 There is a need for proper training for the youth to enable them to attain employment.

 Source: Arab News